tlepple/data_origination_workshop/README.md

 ---
 ---
 As you can see, this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
-In this next section we explore loading all of the data currently in our redpanda topics to our Iceberg database.
+In this next section we explore loading all of the data currently in our redpanda topics and deliver it into our Iceberg data lake.

----
----
-(old section... consider removing)
-As you can see, this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
-These will become invaluable in our next workshop.
-There, we will set up the integration between the work accomplished here and my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop).
-Using the data generated here, we will be able to pick up these CDC records and deliver them downsteam into our data lake.
-In that upcoming workshop, we will explore a few different tools that will share the same Iceberg catalog.
-It will demonstrate you have lots of options at your disposal as you build your solutions.

 ---

 ---
 #### Explore the Data: